GlobalWallet/Docs/_cashier-payin/cashiersession.md

   Asynchronously Kibramoa will submit a request to the merchant server.
 It will be triggered once the payment result is returned from the payment processors.

-  An error response will return an HTTP error code and have the following schema:
+  An error response will return an HTTP 2xx status code and have the following schema:

   | Field   | Type   | Description                        |
   | ------- | ------ | ---------------------------------- |